JakeHumphries/investment-service/README.md

 - Implement metrics and dashboard.
 Transaction count per customer, Transactions per fund etc (grafana? datadog?)
 - Implement a CICD pipeline
 - Implement a cache for getFunds/getInvestments (redis or even in memory) might not be worth it depending on how this service would be used.
-- Handle high load better: read/write db instances?, index the db, add a rate limiter, add horizontal pod autoscaling (if using K8s), caching endpoints
+- Handle high load better: load balancer, read/write db instances?, message queues for transactions, index the db, add a rate limiter, add horizontal pod autoscaling (if using K8s), caching endpoints
 - build graphQL documentation with SpectaQL

 ## Local dev testing